Research data refers to anything that can be used to validate research findings or used to reproduce the research.

 The interactive image below details the necessary RDM activities at each stage of your research project, and indicates which module you will use in Stash to complete them.
 Click the rectangle icon in the top right to enlarge the image.

-Also referred to as providing open access to research data.
+Also referred to as 'open access to research data'.
 This is a movement for making research data publicly available to anyone to access and reuse.
 There are a growing number of publishers and funding bodies requiring or requesting open access to data.

 These are international principles that provide guidance on the qualities research data should have to maximise reusability.